teambraison/brailleblaster/README.txt

 contains methods used  by the other classes in carrying out complex GUI operations.

+The org.brailleblaster.louisutdml package might be better named.
+It contains classes used to mediate between BrailleBlaster and the liblouisutdml bindings.
+The bindings have been made as simple as possible.
+Problems are handled by LiblouisutdmlException.java in this package.

 The embossers package contains drivers for various ebossers.

 The input package handles reading various types of input and translating